Thenavigo/web3Inmetaverse/README.md

 If you want to handle authentication yourself, you can allow the user to sign a transaction and then decode it somewhere to authenticate the user, but this usually requires a server.
 [Here](https://mirror.xyz/sha.eth/i6ry1Mxez53z91ef375sMe2rO1NvK2ipACyzKA4SR9g) is an example of how that might look using an EVM wallet, and [Here](https://docs.phantom.app/integrating/sending-a-transaction#signing-and-sending-a-transaction) is an example of how to do this with Solana / Phantom.

 What about managing user profiles in a decentralized way?
 [Ceramic Network](https://developers.ceramic.network/learn/welcome/) offers the most robust protocol and suite of tools for managing decentralized identity.
 They recently released [a blog post](https://blog.ceramic.network/the-next-architecture-for-building-web3-data-applications/) outlining some of their most recent updates and giving some guidelines around how all of the tools work together.
-I’d start there and then explore [their docs](https://developers.ceramic.network/learn/welcome/) to gain an understanding of how to start building, and consider checking out my example project [here](https://github.com/dabit3/decentralized-identity-example) that uses Ceramic [self.id](https://developers.ceramic.network/reference/self-id/).
+I’d start there and then explore [their docs](https://developers.ceramic.network/learn/welcome/) to gain an understanding of how to start building, and consider checking out example project [here](https://github.com/dabit3/decentralized-identity-example) that uses Ceramic [self.id](https://developers.ceramic.network/reference/self-id/).